dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 Route parameters may have constraints that must match the route value bound from the URL.
 Adding `:` and constraint name after the route parameter name specifies an inline constraint on a route parameter.
 If the constraint requires arguments, they're enclosed in parentheses `(...)` after the constraint name.
 Multiple *inline constraints* can be specified by appending another `:` and constraint name.

 The constraint name and arguments are passed to the <xref:Microsoft.AspNetCore.Routing.IInlineConstraintResolver> service to create an instance of <xref:Microsoft.AspNetCore.Routing.IRouteConstraint> to use in URL processing.
 For example, the route template `blog/{article:minlength(10)}` specifies a `minlength` constraint with the argument `10`.
-For more information on route constraints and a list of the constraints provided by the framework, see the [Route constraint reference](#route-constraint-reference) section.
+For more information on route constraints and a list of the constraints provided by the framework, see the [Route constraints](#route-constraints) section.

 Route parameters may also have parameter transformers.
 Parameter transformers transform a parameter's value when generating links and matching actions and pages to URLs.
 Like constraints, parameter transformers can be added inline to a route parameter by adding a `:` and transformer name after the route parameter name.
 For example, the route template `blog/{article:slugify}` specifies a `slugify` transformer.
 For more information on parameter transformers, see the [Parameter transformers](#parameter-transformers) section.